-In 2023 we created an enhanced questionnaire which was sent to all suppliers in the higher risk categories (based on our risk analysis as described above) to obtain further reassurance about their commitment to our human rights and environmental principles.
+In 2023 we created an enhanced questionnaire which was sent to all suppliers in the higher risk categories (based on our risk analysis as described above) to obtain further assurance about their commitment to our human rights and environmental principles.
+This questionnaire is now an integral part of our annual risk analysis.
+In addition, this questionnaire is sent to new suppliers during the onboarding process if they are classified as high-risk suppliers based on their country of origin, product group and turnover.

 We have an audit program for our key suppliers.
 Typically, these are carried out by Diebold Nixdorf people and are scheduled with the supplier.
-With the reduction of COVID restrictions, we were able to conduct supplier audits again in both Europe and Asia in the past reporting year.
-This year, based on our risk assessment, where we consider a supplier to be in a higher risk category from a modern slavery or human rights perspective, we are building into our audits questions to ensure we understand the reality of working conditions.
+Twenty-six audits were undertaken in 2024.
+Where we consider a supplier to be in a higher risk category from a modern slavery or human rights perspective, we are building into our audits questions to ensure we understand the reality of working conditions.
 If we have concerns, then we will put in place measures and track progress against the plan.
 If a supplier does not make the necessary improvements, then we may cancel the contract.

 For several years, we have carried out due diligence to ensure that conflict minerals are not used in our supply chain by seeking reassurances from those direct suppliers where we perceive there may be a greater risk.
-This process will continue in 2024.
+This process will continue in 2025.